AIS-Bonn/rot_conv_lib/README.md

 ## Where To Get More Help?

-If a look into the source code does not resolve an issue you have with the library, then you can contact the author at the email address given in the *Bugs and Improvements* section.
+If a look into the source code does not resolve an issue you have with the library, then you can open a GitHub issue.

 ## Bugs and Improvements